Water Regulations

 - Urban waste water treatment – 91/271/EEC

-The current Urban Wastewater Treatment Directive (UWWTD) has proven to be a good tool to manage and improve the quality of wastewater discharges, but we welcome the European Commission’s decision to review the directive and we believe that the new UWWTD should focus on following issues:
+The current Urban Wastewater Treatment Directive (UWWTD) has proven to be a good tool to manage and improve the quality of wastewater discharges, however it is now outdated, and the co-legislators decided to revise this 35 eyars old directive.

 You can read more here.